 It is no secret that I am a huge fan of pancakes.
 Sweet ones, savoury ones, classic English ones (with lemon and sugar, of course!), thin French crêpe-style ones, thick American-style ones, fluffy Scotch ones - you name it, I am sure to love it.
 That is why I am so excited to share this delicious Mango Pancake recipe with you.
 Imagine delicately thin, bright yellow crêpes wrapped around slices of fresh and juicy mango and sweet Chantilly cream (sweetened vanilla cream)...

-These Mango Pancakes are perfect for when you want a light dessert (or luxury breakfast!) - but I also have some other ideas to tempt you… My British Pancakes are perfect for Shrove Tuesday (pancake day) or any time you want a classic pancake (I love mine with lemon and sugar), while my Hong Kong French Toast with Hazelnut Creme is another Asian-inspired brunch recipe which is so good (and can also double up as a dessert!)
+These Mango Pancakes are perfect for when you want a light dessert (or luxury breakfast!) - but I also have some other ideas to tempt you… My British Pancakes are perfect for Shrove Tuesday (pancake day) or any time you want a classic pancake I use this easy pancake recipe without baking powder.
+My Hong Kong French Toast with Hazelnut Creme is another Asian-inspired brunch recipe which is so good (and can also double up as a dessert!)

 Why you will love these Mango Pancakes: